modprox/mp/README.md

 By default, it maintains its data-store of downloaded modules on disk, and saves modules in the `/tmp` directory (configurable).

-Alternatively, it can be configured to save persist downloaded modules to mysql.
+Alternatively, it can be configured to save persist downloaded modules to MySQL.
 You'll need to add a stanza to the json config file, similar to the following:
 ```json
   "module_db_storage": {
     "mysql": {